BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **THORIN OAKENSHIELD, KING UNDER THE MOUNTAIN 115 POINTS**

-**DWARF, EREBOR, INFANTRY, HERO — HERO OF LEGEND**
+**DWARF, EREBOR, INFANTRY, HERO â€” HERO OF LEGEND**

 *The Lonely Mountain has been reclaimed; Thorin Oakenshield now sits upon the throne of Erebor.
-Yet despite this great triumph, a sickness lies upon the great treasure hoard of his people; the same sickness that infected the High King, Thrór, has now befallen his grandson.
+Yet despite this great triumph, a sickness lies upon the great treasure hoard of his people; the same sickness that infected the High King, ThrÃ³r, has now befallen his grandson.
 However, with the Battle of the Five Armies raging outside the gates of Erebor, Thorin remembers that true wealth in life does not lie with gold, but with honour and standing with his friends.
 Proving that he truly is the king that his kin had always